andrewwu-dev/HeadTracker/README.md

 -   Program calculates pitch, yaw, row of head and check if they are within preset ranges to determine which section you are looking at.

--   There are 9 sections that can be controlled by head (left,right,up,down,center, corners).
+-   There are 9 sections of your screen that can be detected (left, right, up, down, center, corners).

 ## **Resources**
 - https://www.learnopencv.com/head-pose-estimation-using-opencv-and-dlib/